nickmontfort/curveship-js/doc/tutorial.md

 <br>`copy prodigal.html redcarpet.html`

 ## Edit the HTML wrapper file to point to your new story file.
 We will edit our new story files.
-On line 9 of redcarpet.html, change the curveship source file to your new curvship javascript file. <br>
+On line 9 of redcarpet.html, change the curveship source file to your new curveship javascript file. <br>
  From<br>
 `<script src="example.js"></script>`
 to<br>